Evergreen Safety Council

 During World War II

-we expanded to address this issue, as well as those of home safety and fire prevention.
+As America ramped up its production lines to support the war effort, workplace accidents and injuries skyrocketed.
+In 1943 we expanded to address this issue, as well as those of home safety and fire prevention.
 A name change to the Seattle Safety Council signaled this broader scope of advocacy.

-In 1954
+1954

-we underwent another name change, to the Seattle-King County Safety Council, before adopting the name Evergreen Safety Council in 1971.
+In 1954 we underwent another name change, to the Seattle-King County Safety Council, before adopting the name Evergreen Safety Council in 1971.
+It reflected our mission of promoting workplace and roadway safety, as well as a service area that encompassed the entire Pacific Northwest.

-our full slate of training and community programs has changed with the times.
+Like our name, our full slate of training and community programs has changed with the times.
 Offerings over the years have included programs related to boating and aviation safety, health and wellness in the workplace, personal safety and self-defense, and substance abuse awareness, among others.

-In the 1990s
+1990s

-under the leadership of then-executive director Monty C. Lish, we developed new training and certification programs in traffic control, flagger training, pilot/escort vehicle operation (P/EVO), motorcycle training, and defensive driving.
+Under the leadership of then-executive director Monty C. Lish, we developed new training and certification programs in traffic control, flagger training, pilot/escort vehicle operation (PEVO), motorcycle training, and defensive driving.
 Our occupational safety, health training, and workplace compliance programs were also expanded during this time.

 Today

-Headquartered in western Washington, Evergreen Safety Council continues to offer state-of-the-art safety programs.
+Headquartered in Western Washington, Evergreen Safety Council continues to offer state-of-the-art safety programs.
 We offer online and in-person training courses for pilot car operators, wind industry transport teams, flaggers, Traffic Control Supervisors, forklift operators, and defensive driving.

 The Future of Safety